neuromorph/openbar/README.md

 - Auto-themes will use the color palette generated from the background image.
 - Other settings will be set as selected, by the user, in the preferences tabs.
 - Styles will apply to the Top Bar, Menus and optionally to the shell.
-- Select desired Type of bar before applying a theme.
-If you change the bar type, apply the theme again.

         - True Color     :  Palette colors as-is (biased towards dark).
         - Pastel Theme   :  Colors are pastelified (biased towards light).